2010 Olympic Village: Construction

+Rennie Marketing Systems executive director Bob Rennie mentioned that any construction deficiencies were "minor".
+“On TV, a toilet leaked,” he said.
+“That ran for three minutes and everybody thought that the whole village was like that.”

 Funding crisis

-The project ran into cost overruns and a variety of financial issues.
-In September 2007, a complex three way deal was struck to complete the village with minimal public money: the developer, Millennium Developments, would build the project and sell the units as condominiums, borrowing funds from New York-based investment firm Fortress Investment Group, with the City of Vancouver acting as guarantor, leasing the land to Millennium until the games were complete.
+In September 2007, a three-way deal was struck to complete the village with minimal public money: the developer, Millennium Developments, would build the project and sell the units as condominiums, borrowing funds from New York-based investment firm Fortress Investment Group, with the City of Vancouver acting as guarantor, leasing the land to Millennium until the games were complete.

 Amid high supply and labour costs, slow condo sales, and the ongoing U.S. subprime mortgage crisis, Fortress halted its funds in September 2008, leaving Millennium in "anticipatory default".
 Thus, the city in its role as guarantor became responsible for finding funds to complete the project.
 In October 2008, city council advanced $100 million to Millennium, which was not made public until three weeks after.
 The city's Chief Financial Officer resigned shortly before the municipal election in November 2008.

 The election resulted in the defeat of the NPA: candidate Peter Ladner was defeated, and Vision Vancouver gained control of council and the mayoralty.
 Ladner's defeat has been directly ascribed to the secret loan, as Vision promised more transparency in the city's finances.

 At the beginning of 2009, costs continued to go over budget and the city faced a $458 million shortfall.
 On 15 January 2009, the deputy city manager overseeing construction of the Olympic Village resigned.
 Prime minister Stephen Harper ruled out any possibility of a bailout from the federal government.

 With time running out, mayor Gregor Robertson made a request to the provincial government to amend the Vancouver Charter to allow the city to borrow extra funds, asserting that losses would be mitigated by rising property values.
 On 18 January 2009, an emergency meeting of the Legislative Assembly approved Bill 47, the Vancouver Charter Amendment Act, allowing the City of Vancouver to borrow unlimited sums for the Olympic Village--without the ordinary voter referendum required by previous legislation.
 The city then proceeded to buy out Fortress's share of the project, becoming the sole lender to Millennium.

 In November 2010, seven months after the successful completion of the games, the village's holding company and the City of Vancouver agreed to place the property into voluntary receivership.

-In 2014, a Vancouver Sun review by a Vancouver developer praised Millennium for creating the Vancouver Olympic Village under trying circumstances.
+In 2014, a Vancouver Sun review by Rob MacDonald, a notable Vancouver developer, praised Millennium for their accomplishment in creating the Vancouver Olympic Village under trying circumstances.
 The same year, the city sold off the last shares in the project and cleared its debt from 2009.
 A later assessment in 2020 regarded the project as a success, creating a thriving neighbourhood.